ala53/mptanks2d/README.md

 Building is Windows only.
 To build, run `prebuild.cmd` after check out (needs to be run only once).
 Then, just build in Visual Studio (requires VS 2015 for C# 6 features).

 ### Mod support
 The game has built in mod support.
-It's controlled with
+It's controlled by the code in the `Modding` subproject.

 ### TODOS